Peer Counselling Training

 Instructor and developer of the course

-Diksha Tyagi - an MS Degree holder in School Counselling from the esteemed Johns Hopkins University, a Psychology Graduate from Sophia College, and currently a counsellor at NMIMS University.
+Diksha Tyagi - an MS Degree holder in School Counselling from the esteemed Johns Hopkins University, a Psychology Graduate from Sophia College.
 She has also worked at Sardar Patel Vidyalaya, New Delhi.

 Through Citta's Peer Counselling Course I was able to learn the necessary skills in a way that was engaging, fun, and open all throughout the duration of the sessions.
 The application of the skills and their real time usage in my future practice were well laid out.
 We were able to adequately practise the skills in real time and get familiarized with the ins and outs unlike any other skill-based course that I have attended.